Niaratho/kafka-workshop/04_message_schemas/README.md

 2. Update the producer app to send "create", "update" and "delete" events.
 Use the `kafka-console-consumer` to consume these messages. **How to configure the topic to store user data more efficiently?**

+**Learning Objectives**
+- understanding of how to send complex data in events

 ## Level 4.2 - The Dangers of Schemaless Messages
 A very common issue when implementing stream processing pipelines with Kafka